Measure Blood Oxygen Level on Galaxy Watch

 When prompted, tap Always allow from this computer to allow debugging.

-Upon successful connection, you will see the following message in Android Studio’s Terminal:
+Upon successful connection, you will see the following message in Android Studio’s terminal:

 connected to <IP address of your watch>